Datamine/rlhf-signatures/README.md

 every single row as a separate file-write.
 It will skip over all previously written questions.
 Pay attention to the logs in case of rate limiting, as I encountered with Gemini 2.0 Pro.

 4. Run `validate_answers.py dataset/` to check all the answers for validity.
 There's a small amount of cleanup that may be necessary: Gemini's models terminate all their answers with a newline, and various models will insert periods, and occasionally answer with a whole sentence.
-This takes only a few minutes to review and clean up in Excel or Vim -- I recommend cleaning up the data yourself, as it's a good chance to look closely at it, run a sanity chec, and notice any patterns.
+This takes only a few minutes to review and clean up in Excel or Vim -- I recommend cleaning up the data yourself, as it's a good chance to look closely at it, run a sanity check, and notice any patterns.

 5. Run `naive_order_bias.py` on each of your answer files to test whether the LLM is systematically biased toward answering with the first (or second) option.
 It outputs a Binomial Test and a Chi-Square Test against the Null Hypothesis that there is no ordering bias.